Ratio of Debt to Income

-The first number in a qualifying ratio is the maximum percentage of gross monthly income that can be applied to housing (this includes principal and interest, PMI, homeowner's insurance, property tax, and homeowners' association dues).
+The first number in a qualifying ratio is the maximum amount (as a percentage) of gross monthly income that can go to housing costs (including mortgage principal and interest, private mortgage insurance, hazard insurance, property tax, and HOA dues).

-The second number in the ratio is the maximum percentage of your gross monthly income which can be spent on housing expenses and recurring debt together.
-Recurring debt includes things like auto loans, child support and monthly credit card payments.
+The second number is what percent of your gross income every month which can be spent on housing costs and recurring debt together.
+Recurring debt includes credit card payments, car payments, child support, etcetera.

 - Gross monthly income of $3,500 x .28 = $980 can be applied to housing